ec-europa/oe-project/README.md

 Then copy relevant properties from `robo.yml.dist` to `robo.yml` and change their values according to your local setup.

-To install the project run:
+To install the project from scratch run:

 ```
 $ ./vendor/bin/robo project:install